-This Subject Outline is to be read in conjunction with Binnacle Training's Program Disclosure Statement (PDS).
-The PDS sets out the services and training products Binnacle Training provides and those services carried out by the 'Partner School' (i.e. the delivery of training and assessment services).

-To access Binnacle's PDS, visit: www.binnacletraining.com.au/rto and select 'RTO Files'.
+Please note this 2024 Course Schedule is current at the time of publishing and should be used as a guide only.
+This document is to be read in conjunction with Binnacle Training's Program Disclosure Statement (PDS).
+The PDS sets out the services and training products Binnacle Training as RTO provides and those services carried out by the School as Third Party (i.e. the facilitation of training and assessment services).
+To access Binnacle's PDS, please visit: www.binnacletraining.com.au/rto